jaelhood/aa_template/readme.md

 ### Getting started

-* Use this template repo and create
+* Use this template repo and fill out the initial README.md
-* Any modifications needed to be made to files/folders
+* Go to Anaconda and launch Jupyter Labs
+* Open up Terminal and run
+   git clone linktorepo
+* Run
+   sh
+* Create a notebook and start your analysis on the hoodie-credit kernel

 ### Executing program